-There are teams of engineers in many OEMs grappling with the manufacture of new products and applications who will be asking themselves the question “which metal fabricating process is the best fit for our requirements”.
-The answer is not always straightforward, as the geometries of the part to be manufactured will vary and so will the best fit manufacturing technology.
+There are teams of engineers grappling with the manufacture of new products and applications who will be asking themselves the question, “which metal machining process is the best fit for our requirements?”
+The answer is not always straightforward, as the geometries and characteristics of the part to be manufactured will vary and so will the best fit manufacturing technology.

 Ultimately, however, there are some givens when it comes to process selection.
 Cost per part and quality are key and fairly universal drivers, and the customer is judge and jury when assessing the success of the manufacturing technology finally selected.

-When compared with conventional production processes, it has a number of inherent advantages, key among which are the ability to produce parts without degrading material properties, the fact that there is almost no limit on part complexity, and the ability to process a huge range of metals and alloys.
+When compared with conventional production processes, chemical etching has a number of inherent advantages, key among which are the ability to produce parts without degrading material properties, the fact that there is almost no limit on part complexity, and the ability to process a huge range of metals and alloys.

-When looking at each of the conventional processing technologies, each suffers from a number of drawbacks, key among which is the degradation of the material being processed due to high impact, or in the case of laser cutting the use of intense heat.
+When looking at each of the conventional processing technologies, each suffers from a number of drawbacks, such as the degradation of the material being processed due to high impact, or in the case of laser cutting the use of intense heat.
 However, the other key differentiator is in the area of tooling, which can be illustrated by comparing chemical etching to stamping.
 The tooling for chemical etching is digital, so there is no need to start cutting expensive and difficult to adapt steel moulds.
 This means that large quantities of products can be reproduced with absolutely zero tool wear, ensuring that the first and millionth part produced are precisely the same.

 Also, as the tooling is “virtual”, it can be adapted and changed extremely quickly and economically, making it ideally suited for anything from prototype runs to high volume production runs.
 This allows for design optimisation without financial penalty, and helps ensure a low-risk entry strategy as well as facilitating easy product updating.
 Turnaround time using photo-tools is about 90% less than that for stamped parts.
 Stamping requires substantial investment in mould fabrication which is not only costly but in some instances can take from six to ten months to complete, compared with a few hours for etching.